DevilDimon/swift-3ds-examples/README.md

 This repo demonstrates how Embedded Swift can be used as a language for writing 3DS Homebrew.

-It is not intended to be a full-featured Swift wrapper of [libctru](https://libctru.devkitpro.org/index.html), it's just a few examples to show that Swift can compile an run on 3DS.
+It is not intended to be a full-featured Swift wrapper of [libctru](https://libctru.devkitpro.org/index.html), it's just a few examples to show that Swift can compile and run on 3DS.

 # Building
 The following assumes you're running macOS 15.
 Linux/Windows should be similar.